ClickCease

 Survey Finds Majority of Fast Food Workers Are Victims of Wage Theft

-A new survey shows that wage theft is a massive problem in the service industry, with fast-food workers in California being shortchanged by their employers.
+A new survey shows that wage theft is a massive problem in the service industry, with fast-food workers in California shortchanged by their employers.

 Wage Theft While Large Corporations Make Big Profits